-Here is a list of my top picks for prenatal vitamins, including the best-selling ones on Amazon to add to your cart, STAT.
+Here is a list of my top picks, doctor-approved, for prenatal vitamins, including the best-selling ones on Amazon to add to your cart, STAT.

 ONE-A-DAY

 This is the most popular brand of prenatal vitamins on the market, and it's a solid choice.
-It's not necessarily fancy, but it gets the job done for a reasonable price and, best of all, it's been verified by an independent lab so it actually contains what it says it contains (which isn't always the case with supplements as they're not monitored by the FDA.)
+It's not necessarily fancy, but it has good clean ingredients.

 Ritual Prenatal